xtext/xtext-gradle-plugin/xtend.md

 - Enhances Java classes with Xtend debug information
 - Integrates seamlessly with the [Xtext Builder](xtext-builder.html) plugin and other Xtext languages
 - Hooks into 'gradle eclipse', so the Xtend compiler is configured for your project when you import it into Eclipse
+- Supports Gradle 4.3 and above (tested up to 7.2)
+- Supports Xtend 2.9 and above (tested up to 25.0)

 Options
 --------